JetBrains/amper/docs/src/user-guide/multiplatform.md

 ## Platform qualifier

 In multiplatform modules, some source directories and sections in the configuration files can be platform-specific.
-Amper defines a special suffix, called the `@platform` qualifier, to mark such platform-specific things.
+Kargo defines a special suffix, called the `@platform` qualifier, to mark such platform-specific things.

 What follows the `@` sign is the name of a _platform_ or _platform family_.
 The available platforms and platform families are described in the [Platforms hierarchy](#supported-platforms) section.